(NOTE: Intro not currently available)

 War.
 While nostalgia for the administration of John

-less-than-pleased with the resulting series, calling it “the worst thing we’ve
+was also less-than-pleased with the resulting series, calling it “the worst

-ever made.”
-It probably didn’t help matters that the show was scheduled right
+thing we’ve ever made.”
+It probably didn’t help matters that the show was

-merchandise was ever released for the show, a giant-size comic book was in the
+costume; however a giant-size comic book was in the works.
+The comic would

 election and was scrapped after the assassination of Robert F. Kennedy.